cesalomx/ETL-Pipeline/README.md

 ## Installation

-In order to run this spider, it is mandatory to have the following libraries install:
+In order to run this spider, it is mandatory to have the following libraries installed:

 ```bash
 pip install scrapy